Forbidden Adventure

 Forbidden Adventure, also known as Newly Rich, is a 1931 American pre-Code comedy film directed by Norman Taurog and starring Mitzi Green, Edna May Oliver, Louise Fazenda and Jackie Searl.
+Filming took place from April 2 to May 7, 1931.

+Plot

 Three children - two actors and a king - run away from their constricted lives and have a forbidden adventure.
-Filming took place from April 2 to May 7, 1931.